-In this paper, competitiveness, will be understood as the capacity (potential) to provide performance (compared with other similar elements), in a very exact way, within a macroeconomic concrete context and at a certain time.
-The competitive management of the manufacturing systems will be developed relying on behavioral modeling, which will describe the interaction between elements, namely machining system, manufactured products and the market.
-The paper presents a study about on-line evaluation of the competitive management efficiency.
+In this paper, competitiveness will be understood as the capacity (potential) to provide performance (compared to other similar elements), in a very exact way, within a macroeconomic concrete context and at a certain time.
+The concept of competitive management can offer solutions even to make competitive and develop enterprises as a whole.